Extract from the Personal Records Database

 What does a translation cost?

-The cost for the certified translation of a standard extract is 55 euros including VAT.
+The price for the certified translation of a standard extract starts at 45 euros including VAT.
 This amount is exclusive of an apostille or a legalisation stamp and recorded delivery costs.
 You can also pick up the certified translation by appointment.
 If you need more deeds to be translated, then we can offer a reduced rate.

 When will the translation be ready?